Skip to main content

 • Friday April 28, 2023

-Ten $500 scholarships will be awarded at the "University Club Scholarship Awards Ceremony" at 3:30 p.m.
-Awardees, their families, guests and University Club Members and ISU faculty and staff are invited to attend.
-We are pleased that we are able to honor some exceptionally talented ISU students that have been involved in serving the University and local community.
+Ten $500 scholarships were awarded at the "University Club Scholarship Awards Ceremony" which began at 3:30 p.m.
+Awardees, their families, guests, University Club Members and ISU faculty and staff attended.
+We are very pleased that we are able to honor some exceptionally talented ISU students that have been involved in serving the University and local community.

 2022 Events